kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaStatsPlugin-Android.md

 PlayKitManager.registerPlugins(KalturaStatsPlugin.factory);
 ```

-## Configuring the Plugin Configuration Object for the Kaltura Stats Plugin
+## Configure the Plugin Configuration Object for the Kaltura Stats Plugin

 To configure the Kaltura Stats Plugin, add the following configuration to your `pluginConfig` file as follows: